• Skip to primary navigation

 Super fresh and creamy guacamole with lime juice is the perfect accompaniment to any taco party!
 We've served with our easy chicken tacos loaded with spices and salsas in soft wraps, but equally great as a dip!

-If you like this recipe try it with our Re-fried Beans, our Chicken Tacos, our Vegan Bean Chilli, or our Smoke Chilli Beef.
+If you like this recipe try it with my:

 Super fresh guacamole in. purple bowl with all the elements for a taco party in the back, chicken, salsa, wraps all on a wooden table.